calway/Metro-UI-CSS/source/components/checkbox/README.md

 The Checkbox component provides a customizable checkbox input with support for three states: checked, unchecked, and indeterminate.

+## Dependencies

+This component has no additional dependencies beyond the core Metro UI library.

 ## Usage

 ### Basic Usage